OndrejKutil/data_analytics/README.md

 This repository contains a collection of financial and investment data analytics projects that demonstrate my skills in data analysis, machine learning, and financial modeling.
 These projects showcase real-world applications of data science techniques in the finance domain using Python.

+**Note:** The case studies and project scenarios in this repository were generated with AI assistance, but all code implementation, analysis, and technical work are my original contributions.

 ## Skills Demonstrated

 - Financial data acquisition and preprocessing